hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

     * In ACF, the autocorrelation between ith ts and i+gth ts can be affected by i+1th, t+2th, ..., i+g-1th ts too, so PACF removes the influences from these intermediate variables and only checks the autocorrelation between ith ts and i+gth ts
     * Lag0 always has autocorrelation as 1
     * In the example [here][2], besides lag0, only at lag1 there is significant autocorrelation, so the order for AR model is 1
+    * sometimes, PACF has a critical value for a large lag, which is caused by seasonal cycle.
+We can set `m` in SARIMA with this lag value to catch the seasonality
+  * ACF and PACF have the same critical region
+    * `[-1.96*sqrt(n), 1.96*sqrt(n)]`
+  * The ACF of stationary data should drop to zero quickly.
+For nonstationary data the value at lag 1 is positive and large.
+    * but for white noise (non-stationry), its ACF also drops to zero quickly

 * Moving Statistics
   * window size w: t1, t2, ..., tw